iOznny/ioznny/README.md

   - 🤔 &nbsp; Exploring new technologies and developing software solutions and more.
   - 🎓 &nbsp; Graduated from Computer Systems.
-  - 💼 &nbsp; I'm currently working on Software Developer in Frontend with Angular.
+  - 💼 &nbsp; I'm currently working on Software Developer at Frontend.
-  - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.
+  - 🌱 &nbsp; Learning more about Frontend & Backend archetypes.
-  - ✍️ &nbsp; In my hobbies it is gaming, listening to music, playing a musical instrument and space.
+  - ✍️ &nbsp; In my hobbies it is gaming, listening to music, playing a musical instrument, concerts and space.
   - ⚡ &nbsp; One of my favorite programming languages is Javascript.
   - 🕸️ &nbsp; I just want to be spiderman.
   </div>